ashishb/android-security-awesome/README.md

 * [SPARTA](https://www.cs.washington.edu/sparta) - verifies (proves) that an app satisfies an information-flow security policy; built on the [Checker Framework](https://types.cs.washington.edu/checker-framework/)
 * [ConDroid](https://github.com/JulianSchuette/ConDroid) - Performs a combination of symoblic + concrete execution of the app
 * [DroidRA](https://github.com/serval-snt-uni-lu/DroidRA)
+* [RiskInDroid](https://github.com/ClaudiuGeorgiu/RiskInDroid) - A tool for calculating the risk of Android apps based on their permissions, with online demo available.

 App Vulnerability Scanners
 ----